LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 > also improves on Windows 10 with the new Bash on Windows.
 {: .callout}

-Pair up with your neighbor and work on these exercises:
+Pair up with your neighbor to work on these exercises:

 > ## Case sensitive search
 > Search for all case sensitive instances of